Last mile (transportation): Usage in transportation networks

 The Hiriko folding two-seat urban electric car was intended to be deployed in Germany in 2013 to provide the last mile of the journey to Deutsche Bahn's railway customers to their final destinations.

 "Last mile" also describes the difficulty in getting people from a transportation hub, especially railway stations, bus depots, and ferry berths, to their final destination.
 When users have difficulty getting from their starting location to a transportation network, the scenario may alternatively be known as the "first-mile problem".
 In the United States, land-use patterns have moved jobs and people to lower-density suburbs that are often not within walking distance of existing public transportation options.
 Therefore, transit use in these areas is often less practical.
 Critics claim this promotes a reliance on cars, which results in more traffic congestion, pollution, and urban sprawl.

 Solutions to the last mile problem in public transit have included the use of feeder buses, bicycling infrastructure, and urban planning reform.
-Other methods of alleviating the last mile problem such as bicycle sharing systems, car sharing programs, pod cars (personal rapid transit), and motorized shoes have been proposed with varying degrees of adoption.
+Other methods of alleviating the last mile problem such as bicycle sharing systems, car sharing programs, pod cars (personal rapid transit), urban air mobility, and motorized shoes have been proposed with varying degrees of adoption.
 Late in 2015, the Ford Motor Company received a patent for a "self-propelled unicycle engageable with vehicle", which is intended as a last mile commuter solution.
 Bicycle sharing programs have been successfully implemented in Europe and Asia, and are beginning to be implemented in North America.
 Starting in late 2017, micro-mobility services that provide shared vehicles such as dockless electric kick scooters or electric-assist bikes entered the marketplace.
 Dual-mode vehicles, which can operate on infrastructure and outside of infrastructure, are also considered as a solution to the first mile and last mile problem.
 The same dual-mode vehicle can make the journey to a station and from the station on using infrastructure.

-The last mile problem

-The last mile problem refers to last mile being the most expensive stage of the entire logistics journey.
-In fact, it accounts for 53% of total delivery costs.
-The factors for the high costs of last mile delivery are numerous:
+Solutions